 I have set up a Community Gardening project.
 We grow veg in other people's gardens.
 We have 3 projects running: spring and autumn seedlings in our donated polytunnel at a local organic farm, continuing to work on our gardens and allotments, and our new very small scale commercial activity - which funds the project - planters for businesses and salad leaf production for local restaurants and people.
+(GDI hasn't operated like this all through 2020 due to the obvious).

 We use the no-dig method of growing which makes for lighter work than digging on heavy Essex clay.
 We just lay organic matter on the top, initially as lasagne beds, but as they mature, simply more compost and rotted manure each time we put in a new crop.
 The aim of the project is to engage the local community to grow veg, network and build community around food production, keeping food local, seasonal, healthy and democratic.
 With some grant funding, our first year showed us breaking even.
 We are not chasing the dollar but we do need to make money to continue to sustain and expand all of our projects from our food growing to food prep and cookery classes, innovation with waste materials, crafting etc.